baijuka/matzone_v1/TEST.md

 Or
 - Enter the url of the Heroku live link.

-However, when authentication is used, the live link can't be used to validate the page.
-Furthermore, the live site of Heroku takes a while to update after committing.
-Therefore I've opted to use the source code to render the pages.
+I've opted to use the source code to render the pages.

 Running the code through the validator gives:

+W3C Markup Validation Service
 #### For about.html:
-- 3 errors and 1 warning three times are shown.

-1. *Element `<hr>` not allowed as child of element `<ul>` in this context.*
+- No errors or warnings to show.

+#### For products.html:
+1. *The type attribute is unnecessary for JavaScript resources.*
 Fix:
-You can't have header tags as children within a `<ul></ul>`, you can only have `<li>` elements as children.
-So wrap the `<hr>` in `<li></li>`.
-2. *No `<li>` element in scope but a `<li>` end tag seen.*
+Up until HTML5 type was needed for the browser to distinguish between js and other text.
+With HTML5 it is no longer needed.
+The default type for `<script>` tags is JavaScript, so you don’t need to include the type for JS resources.
+Remove the `type="text/javascript"`.
+This will be done for all the other scripts on other pages as well.

+#### For product_detail.html:
+1. *The type attribute is unnecessary for JavaScript resources.*
 Fix:
+Up until HTML5 type was needed for the browser to distinguish between js and other text.
+With HTML5 it is no longer needed.
+The default type for `<script>` tags is JavaScript, so you don’t need to include the type for JS resources.
-Remove the extra `<li>` element.
+Remove the `type="text/javascript"`.

-3. *The aria-labelledby attribute must point to an element in the same document.*
-The aria-labelledby doesn't point to a matching id.
-Add `id="offcanvasNavbarLabel"` to the `<h3>` in the offcanvas component.
+#### For add_product.html:
-4. *The type attribute is unnecessary for JavaScript resources.*
+1. *The type attribute is unnecessary for JavaScript resources.*
 Fix:
-Up until html5 type was needed for the browser to distinguish between js and other text.
-With html5 it is no longer needed.
+Up until HTML5 type was needed for the browser to distinguish between js and other text.
+With HTML5 it is no longer needed.
 The default type for `<script>` tags is JavaScript, so you don’t need to include the type for JS resources.
 Remove the `type="text/javascript"`.

-This will be done for all the other scripts on other pages as well.
+#### For edit_product.html:
+- No errors or warnings to show.

+#### For product_detail.html:
+- No errors or warnings to show.

 #### For bag.html:
 - No errors or warnings to show.
-    > Note: I've added a product to the bag first.

 #### For checkout.html:
 - No errors or warnings to show.